SONAMDAWANI/DM_Lab_DataQuality/README.md

 # dataquality
-GSU Data Mining Lab have Data Base of Sun's Image in heat map format.
+GSU Data Mining Lab have large image parameter dataset extracted from the Solar Dynamics Observatory (SDO) mission’s AIA instrument, for the period of January 2011 through the current date, with the cadence of six minutes, for nine wavelength channels (Data Base of Sun's Image in heat map format).
 These images can be accessed using the web API: http://dmlab.cs.gsu.edu/dmlabapi/

 Database have images for around 9 years (starting from 2010 till date) with the interval of 6 minutes.